FatihKoz/DisposableSpecial/README.md

 ## Known Bugs / Problems

-Beta testers of SmartCars v3 reported problems with some of the widgets of Disposable Basic, root cause is SC3 being not fully phpVMS v7 compatible yet and not sending proper data.
+* Beta testers of SmartCars v3 reported problems with some of the widgets of Disposable Basic, root cause is SC3 being not fully phpVMS v7 compatible yet and not sending proper data.
 So it is highly probable that some features of this module may fail when SC3 Beta is in use too.
+With latest improvements done to SC3 implementation incompatibilities are reduced but still it may behave different than expected.
+Please follow changes/updates of SC3 modules being develop by other devs.

-Notam Management airport dropdown does not select already assigned/saved airport!
+* Notam Management airport dropdown does not select already assigned/saved airport!
 Therefore still using old logic and not switched to ajax search.

 ## Release / Update Notes

+31.MAR.24

+* Helper changes to match phpvms v7 improvements
+  _Change require latest dev build as of 28th March 2024_

 22.MAR.24